When Strong Conviction Becomes a Cognitive Trap

 What are their arguments?

-If you cannot answer, your information sources have narrowed.
+If you cannot answer, your information environment has narrowed.

 Common Misconceptions About Confirmation Bias

-The investor performs the same selective search with more effort.
+The investor simply performs the same selective search with greater intensity.

-Confirmation bias begins at position entry, not at the first loss.
+Confirmation bias begins at position entry, not after the first loss.

 Exit Signals That Do Not Require Predicting the Bottom

-If the catalyst occurred but the thesis did not materialize, the original logic has expired.
+If the expected catalyst occurred but the thesis failed to materialize, the original logic may already be invalid.

 Key question:

-If I didn’t own this stock today, would I buy it now?
+If I did not own this stock today, would I still buy it?

-When a thesis requires multiple new explanations to justify underperformance, defensive rationalization is likely occurring.
+When a thesis requires constant new explanations to justify underperformance, defensive rationalization may be replacing analysis.

 Frequently Asked Questions